April-den/road-surface-segmentation/README.md

 # Dataset
 Our datasets contain two parts, ones are RGB pictures shot by Intel® RealSense and the camera in a Pupil Invisible Eye Tracker.
 Pictures shot by eye tracker have a broader perspective and high resolution.
 The other part is point-cloud which contains depth information on the terrain.
 We use this information to identify the distance between the exoskeleton user and stairs or obstacles.
 ## RGB Dataset
 We manually labeled different terrains in the picture.
 The number of these labeled pictures is 295.
 70% of them(206) are used for training and 30% of them(89) are used for validation.
+Pictures for validation are randomly chosen and listed in [valid.txt](https://github.com/April-den/road-surface-segmentation/tree/main/label)
 ## Point Cloud Dataset
 # Terrain Type
 We want to identify 8 types of terrain.
 Here is the list.
 The corresponding color codes are: